luapower/website/www/md/building.md

 ## What you need to know first

- * Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
+ * Building is based on trivial shell scripts that invoke gcc directly (no makefiles).
- * Each supported package/platform/arch has a separate build script `csrc/<package>/build-<platf><arch>.sh`.
+ * Each supported package/platform/arch combination has a separate build script in `csrc/<package>/build-<platf><arch>.sh`.
- * Not all platform/arch combinations are supported for all packages (use table on homepage to check).
  * C sources are included so you can start right away.
  * Dependent packages are listed in `csrc/<package>/WHAT`.
 Build those first.
+ * The only sure way to get a binary on the first try is to use the exact toolchain as described here for each platform.
+ The good news is that you _will_ get a binary.
  * For building Lua/C modules you need [lua-headers].
- * For building Lua/C modules for Windows you also need [luajit] (they need to link to lua51.dll).
+ * For building Lua/C modules on Windows you also need [luajit].
- * You will get stripped binaries, with libgcc and libstdc++ statically linked, except on OSX (see below).
- * You will also get static libraries, needed for bundling to a fat exe.
+ * You will get both dynamic libraries and static libraries (stripped).
+ * For C libs, libgcc will be statically linked.
+ * For C++ libs, libgcc and libstdc++ will be dynamically linked.
  * Binaries on Windows are linked to msvcrt.dll.
- * Lua/C modules on Windows are linked to lua51.dll.
+ * Lua/C modules on Windows are linked to lua51.dll (which is why you need luajit).
- * Windows builds are compatible down to Windows 2000/XP (32bit and 64bit)
- * OSX builds are compatible down to OSX 10.6 (x86 only, 32bit and 64bit)
- * Linux builds are compatible down to glibc 2.7 (use csrc/check-glibc-symver.sh to check)
- * OSX libs set their install_name to `@rpath/<libname>.dylib` and the luajit exe sets @rpath to `@loader_path` so that libraries are looked for in the directory of the exe
+ * OSX libs set their install_name to `@rpath/<libname>.dylib`
+ * the luajit exe on OSX sets `@rpath` to `@loader_path`
- * the luajit Linux exe sets rpath=$ORIGIN so that libraries are looked for in the directory of the exe
+ * the luajit exe on Linux sets `rpath` to `$ORIGIN`

 ## Building on Win32 for Win32

-Use `build-mingw32.sh` (that is `sh build-mingw32.sh` from the command line).
+	cd csrc/<package>
+	sh build-mingw32.sh

 These scripts assume that both MSys and MinGW bin dirs (in this order) are in your PATH.
 Below is the exact list of MinGW packages used to build the current luapower stack:

 ----
 [binutils-2.23.1-1-mingw32-bin](http://sourceforge.net/projects/mingw/files/MinGW/Base/binutils/binutils-2.23.1/binutils-2.23.1-1-mingw32-bin.tar.lzma)